Take your passion for horses to the next level with a Certificate III in Performance Horse.

 - Written assignments

-Clothes suitable for working with horses are to be provided by the student and are compulsory (approved helmet, boots, long pants) with access required to suitable performance horses and facilities to successfully complete the Assessment Tasks.
+Students will need to provide clothes suitable for working with horses (approved helmet, boots, long pants) with access required to suitable performance horses and facilities to successfully complete the assessment tasks.

 Attendance & Commitment